 Who would want me?

 When I grew older, I knew there must have been something more to what rape was.
-I gathered enough through my childhood intuition to vaguely understand that one person feeling bad and the other being oblivious or not caring had something to do with it, but at 15, I was still pretty clueless.
+I gathered enough through my childhood intuition to vaguely understand that one person feeling bad and the other being oblivious or not caring had something to do with it, but at 15, I was completely clueless.

-Two women would come into our free period maybe once or twice a year to raise awareness of difficult topics such as mental health and abuse.
+Two women would come into our free period maybe once or twice a year to raise awareness on difficult topics such as mental health and abuse.
 However, they usually breezed through hard topics and did not create a safe environment where the students could interact with the material.